Sean-Mc-Mahon/inner-purr/README.md

 - [Croppola](https://croppola.com/) - Used to crop images.
 - [Randomkeygen](https://randomkeygen.com/) - Used to generate random keys.
 - [Kaffeine](https://kaffeine.herokuapp.com/) - Used to keep Heroku app from falling asleep.
+- [Elfsight](https://elfsight.com/instagram-feed-instashow/) - Used to provide an instagram widget on the homepage.
+- [Google Maps](https://developers.google.com/maps) - Used to provide a map in the contact page.

 ### Libraries